weter123/Online-Forum/README.md

 # Development Log
 2022-08-02: Committed Client and Server folders into the repository. setting up GraphQL on the server side.

-2022-08-03: Completed base setup of GraphQL. created resolvers for createThread, getThreadById and getThreadByCategoryID calls.
+2022-08-03: Completed base setup of GraphQL. created typedef, resolvers and function calls for createThread, getThreadById and getThreadByCategoryID calls.
 Working on updateThreadPoint Call.

-2022-08-04: Created resolvers for updateThreadPont, updateThreadItemPoint, register, login, and logout. fixed bug that caused userId to remain undefined even when altered.
+2022-08-04: Created typedef, resolvers and function calls for updateThreadPont, updateThreadItemPoint, register, login, and logout. fixed bug that caused userId to remain undefined even when altered.

-2022-08-05: Connected the Client-side to The Server-side using Apollo Client
+2022-08-05: Connected the Client-side to The Server-side using Apollo Client.  created resolver.
+TypeDef and Function call for getAllCategories

+2022-08-06: Created and updated DefTypes, Resolvers and function calls getThreadLatest and getThreadsByCategoryId. implemented thier gql queries in Main Component.

+2022

 2022-08-07: Utilized GraphQL queries and mutations to fetch user data and enable change password functionality in the